Federated Data-Efficient Instruction Tuning for Large Language Models: Evaluations

-We evaluate these approaches on two instruction datasets, \datani \cite{supernaturalinstructions} (NI) and \datadolly \cite{DatabricksBlog2023DollyV2}, which are popular in many federated instruction tuning studies \cite{qin2024full,bai2024federated,kuang2024federatedscope}.
-Following \cite{qin2024full}, we employ evaluation on held-out tasks with Rouge-L as the evaluation metrics as in \cite{supernaturalinstructions,qin2024full}.
-After preprocessing (detailed in Appendix \ref{subsec-appendix-hyperparameters}), NI contains 738 training tasks, each of which is assigned to a unique client, providing non-IIDness with feature skew, and the natively provided 119 test tasks are used for evaluation.
-For \datadolly with 8 tasks, the last one is taken for evaluation while the rest are partitioned to 200 clients via Dirichlet distribution with $\alpha$ set to 0.5 and 5.0, respectively.
+\paragraph{Datasets and Evaluations} Following \citet{qin2024full,kuang2024federatedscope}, we conduct experiments on \datani \cite{supernaturalinstructions} (NI) and \datadolly \cite{DatabricksBlog2023DollyV2}, and employ Rouge-L on held-out tasks as the evaluation metrics.
+After preprocessing (detailed in Appendix \ref{subsec:appendix:reproducibility-data-preprocessing}), NI contains 738 training tasks, each of which is assigned to a unique client, providing non-IIDness with feature skew, and the natively provided 119 test tasks are used for evaluation. \datadolly contains 8 tasks.
+The last one is used for evaluation, and the rest are partitioned to 200 clients via Dirichlet distribution with $\alpha$ set to 0.5 and 5.0, respectively.
+Experiments on these two datasets provide scenarios where the client has hundreds and dozens of data samples, respectively.